Pope Benedict XV: Cardinal

 It was a custom that the Archbishop of Bologna would be made a cardinal in one of the coming consistories.
 In Bologna this was surely expected of della Chiesa as well, since, in previous years, either cardinals were named as archbishops, or archbishops as cardinals soon thereafter.
 Pius X did not follow this tradition and left della Chiesa waiting for almost seven years.
 When a delegation from Bologna visited him to ask for della Chiesa's promotion to the College of Cardinals, he jokingly replied by making fun of his own family name, Sarto (meaning "tailor"), for he said, "Sorry, but a Sarto has not been found yet to make the cardinal's robe."
-Some suspected that Pius X or persons close to him did not want to have two Rampollas in the College of Cardinals.

 Cardinal Rampolla died on 16 December 1913.
 On 25 May 1914, della Chiesa was created a cardinal, becoming Cardinal-Priest of the titulus Santi Quattro Coronati, which before him was occupied by Pietro Respighi.
 When the new cardinal tried to return to Bologna after the consistory in Rome, an unrelated socialist, anti-monarchic and anti-Catholic uprising began to take place in Central Italy.
 This was accompanied by a general strike, the looting and destruction of churches, telephone connections and railway buildings, and a proclamation of a secular republic.
 In Bologna itself, citizens and the Catholic Church opposed such developments successfully.
 The Socialists overwhelmingly won the following regional elections with great majorities.

 As World War I approached, the question was hotly discussed in Italy as to which side to be on.
 Officially, Italy was still in an alliance with Germany and Austria-Hungary.
-However, in the Tirol, an integral part of Austria which was mostly German-speaking, the southern part, the province of Trento, was exclusively Italian-speaking.
+However, in the Tyrol, an integral part of Austria which was mostly German-speaking, the southern part, the province of Trentino, was exclusively Italian-speaking.
 The clergy of Bologna was not totally free from nationalistic fervor either.
 Therefore, in his capacity as Archbishop, on the outbreak of World War I, della Chiesa made a speech on the Church's position and duties, emphasizing the need for neutrality, promoting peace and the easing of suffering.